mjoerke/audio-stories/README.md

 Here is the command to run the Flask server:

 ```
-python3 server/server.py
+python3 server/index.py
 ```

-Run `python3 server/server.py --help` to see optional args.
+Run `python3 server/index.py --help` to see optional args.

+### Running the server tests

+There are unit tests for the audio saving/loading functionality and integration tests for the API.
+Run them like this:

+`python3 -m pytest server/test`

 ### Files

-- `server/server.py`: code to run the server, contains API endpoints
+- `server/index.py`: code to run the server, very bare-bones
+- `server/create_app.py`: sets up the app, includes API endpoints
 - `server/model_utils.py`: code for using the CLIP model
-- `server/test`: some informal files used for testing.
-See `server/test/test_api.py` for an example of how to send an inference request to the server.
+- `server/save_audio_files.py`: code for storing and loading audio stories on the server
+- `server/speech_generator.py`: code for doing text-to-speech
+- `server/test`: tests